tacopeland/challengeme/README.md

 - Pre-bundle some default challenges that will be imported into the main db (maybe sqlite?).
 - Be able to insert and remove challenges from db.

-## Challenge sources:
-[x] Pro/g/ramming challenges v4.0 infograph.
-[x] Project Euler.
-[x] Protocols (get a list of RFCs, implement them).
-[ ] Special.
-  [ ] Find a trending Github repo in a certain language, get a pull request accepted.
-  [ ] Pick some random algorithm from CLRS and implement it.
-  [ ] Pick some random algorithm from An Introduction to Mathematical Cryptography and implement it.
-[ ] Personally added challenges.

 ## Possible modifiers:
 - Give it a really nice UI.
 - Make it cross-platform and bundle it for Linux, Mac and Windows.